National Joint Committee for Spanish Relief

 The National Joint Committee for Spanish Relief (NJCSR) was a British voluntary association formed at the end of 1936, intended to co-ordinate relief efforts to the victims of the Spanish Civil War.
 The NJCSR was to act as an umbrella organization, in a field where a number of groups already existed in the United Kingdom.
 It concentrated on three areas: (a) care of refugees; (b) bringing civilians out of war-affected areas; and (c) medical relief.

 The NJCSR also acted as a pressure group.
 In the case of the evacuation of Basque children to the UK, it is regarded as effective in lobbying the government.
-Its historical role is contested, however; as part of a national "Aid Spain" movement, its wide political base has been seen as indicative of a popular front, involving numerous institutions, but Buchanan has argued that support for Republican Spain was a form of single-issue politics that acted through individuals.
+Its historical role is contested, however; as part of a national "Aid Spain" movement, its wide political base has been seen as indicative of a popular front, involving numerous institutions, but historian Tom Buchanan has argued that support for Republican Spain was a form of single-issue politics that acted through individuals.